labeling, lightfastness & toxicity

 A letter to denote one of ten basic color categories: R for red, O for orange, Y for yellow, G for green, B for blue, V for violet, Br for brown, W for white, Bk for black and M for metallic

 A number referring to a standard list of pigments within each color category.
 This number is assigned as a pigment is introduced for commercial use, and may be withdrawn or deleted if the pigment is no longer manufactured.
-(The symbol "N/A" for "not applicable" is used in the rare cases when a pigment is commercially available but is not included in the pigment list to protect a proprietary formulation.)
+(The symbol "N/A" for "not available" is used in the rare cases when a pigment is not included in the pigment list to protect a proprietary formulation.)

 So PY40 refers to the 40th entry in the list of yellow pigments (aureolin), PO20 to the 20th pigment in the list of oranges (cadmium orange), NR4 refers to the fourth red listed in the natural pigment list (cochineal), and so on.
 (Numbering is not consecutive, as some pigments or dyes have been deleted over time.)